-For more information about her services, career as Game Director or within esports, check the menu links above.
-For a more elaborate biography on how her two careers developed, read on!
+For more information about her services, career as Game Director, within esports or as host, check the menu links above.
+For a more elaborate biography on how her careers developed, read on!

 Born in Sweden, Marie got her first console, a FAMICOM, at the age of 5.
 When she read her first PC Gamer at the age of 7, she knew she wanted to work with games - but not how.

 As a teenager, she started taking her first steps in 2001 when she started to play Counter-Strike and registered her first clan on Clanbase ladder system.
 This is when her life-long passion for esports began.
 In 2003, she became a writer for the worlds biggest female gaming community, Femina Gaming (later merged into Femina United) and soon grew internally to be one of its leaders as the org started organizing tournaments at Dreamhack - something she kept doing until 2010.
 However, esports was not yet a business she could work full-time in.

 In parallel, Marie studied computer science, hoping to work with cool tech.
 She did lots of other game related things as well as opportunities opened up.
 In 2005, she was a game reviewer for Nordic Gamers online magazine and in 2007, she was starring weekly talking about games in tech show Metro Teknik, broadcasted on Swedish TV.
 She countinued speaking about games in TV morning shows every now and then.

 Speaking during Sweden's largest morning show TV4 Nyhetsmorgon